Hygrophorus subalpinus

-Hygrophorus subalpinus, commonly known as the subalpine waxycap, is a species of white snowbank fungus in the family Hygrophoraceae.
+Hygrophorus subalpinus, commonly known as the subalpine waxycap or snowbank waxy cap, is a species of white snowbank fungus in the family Hygrophoraceae.
 Found in the mountains of western North America, it is found growing on the ground under conifers, usually near snowbanks.

 Description

 The cap is 4.5 to 13 cm wide, with a convex shape that becomes flattened in age; sometimes it develops a central umbo (a rounded elevation resembling a nipple).
 The cap is sticky, white, and the cap margin often has fragments of the veil adhering.
 The flesh is soft, thick and white.
 The gills, which are attached decurrently to the stipe (running down the length of the stipe), are narrow, packed closely together, and white-colored.
 The stipe is white, 3 to 4 cm long and 1 to 2 cm thick at the apex; when young the base of the stipe is bulbous but as it grows it thins and becomes almost the same width as at the top of the stem.
 A membranous annulus is present low on the stipe.

 The mushroom has virtually no taste.